IndexAssembler

 • Operand - Base operand, which only provides accessors that are common to all operand types.

-• BaseReg - Describes either physical or virtual register.
-Physical registers have id that matches the target's machine id directly whereas virtual registers must be allocated into physical registers by a register allocator pass.
+• Reg - Describes either physical or virtual register.
+Physical registers have ids that match the target's machine id directly whereas virtual registers must be allocated into physical registers by a register allocator pass.
 Register operand provides:

-• Register Type (RegType) - Unique id that describes each possible register provided by the target architecture - for example X86 backend provides general purpose registers (GPB-LO, GPB-HI, GPW, GPD, and GPQ) and all types of other registers like K, MM, BND, XMM, YMM, ZMM, and TMM.
+• Register Type (RegType) - Unique id that describes each possible register provided by the target architecture - for example X86 backend provides general purpose registers (GPB-LO, GPB-HI, GPW, GPD, and GPQ) and various types of other registers like K, MM, BND, XMM, YMM, ZMM, and TMM.

 • Register Group (RegGroup) - Groups multiple register types under a single group - for example all general-purpose registers (of all sizes) on X86 are part of RegGroup::kGp and all SIMD registers (XMM, YMM, ZMM) are part of RegGroup::kVec.